-On this page you’ll learn more about cryptocurrency wallets, we cover the following items: What is a wallet, different types of wallets, how do these differ from each other & which one is most suitable for different situations?
+On this page you’ll learn more about cryptocurrency wallets, we cover the following items: What is a wallet, what are the different types of wallets and which one is most suitable for you?

 A wallet is a place where you can store your digital currency.
 You need a wallet when, for example, you have purchased your first Bitcoin or Ethereum and want to store it somewhere.
 The purchase is done through a trading platform, also called an exchange (or broker).
 You can leave your cryptocurrency on the exchange, but this is less secure than storing it in a (digital) wallet of which you hold the private key.

 A wallet always consists of a ‘public key’ and a ‘private key’.
-The public key is can be shared with others safely and can be seen as your deposit address or address used to view the wallet’s balance.
+The public key is can be shared with others safely and can be seen as your deposit address and can be used to view your wallet’s balance.
 The private key should never be shared with anyone, as it provides access the wallet.
 It’s basically your password.

 Cryptocurrency wallets can be divided in four different categories:

-Because the security measures taken in a hardware wallet are very advanced, it is virtually impossible for malicious parties to steal your bitcoins or other cryptocurrencies.
+Because the security measures taken in a hardware wallet are very advanced, it is virtually impossible for malicious parties to steal your Bitcoin or other cryptocurrencies.

 In terms of price, the Ledger Nano S is a bit cheaper than the Trezor.
 Both provide clear instructions on how to get started, making it very easy to store your cryptocurrency safely.